11/6/2024

 speaker

 Thanks.
 It's Nick Joseph here with Eric.
-Obviously a lot of mouse tonight, but as the board thinks about maximizing shareholder value, is everything on the table in terms of selling the company or selling large portfolios or are you more committed to try to maximize value within?
+Obviously, a lot of amounts tonight, but as the board thinks about maximizing shareholder value, is everything on the table in terms of selling the company or selling large portfolios, or are you more committed to try to maximize value within?

 speaker

 Hi, Eric.
 It's Gary.
-I think in general our goal as a public company is always to maximize value.
-So we look at all opportunities and it's not specific to any one part of the business.
-So as those opportunities come up at responsible operators of the public company, we look at everything.
+I think in general, our goal as a public company is always to maximize value.
+So we look at all opportunities, and it's not specific to any one part of the business.
+So as those opportunities come up as responsible operators of the public company, we look at everything.

 speaker

 Thanks.
-And then just in terms of the GNA, the non-recurring GNA went up significantly.
-Just wondering if you can walk through what's driving that as well as the recurring GNA increase that we saw.
+And then just, you know, in terms of the GNA, you know, the non-recurring GNA went up significantly.
+You know, just wondering if you can walk through what's driving that as well as the recurring GNA increase that we saw.

 speaker

 Sure, Nick.
-The largest driver in the non-recurring piece of GNA is an insurance receivable that was written off in the quarter from a legal settlement prior to this period.
-The other components of the non-recurring, we had an additional 2.5 million of deal costs and severance expenses in the quarter.
+The largest driver in the non-recurring piece of G&A is an insurance receivable that was written off in the quarter from a legal settlement prior to this period.
+The other components of the non-recurring, we had an additional $2.5 million of debt deal costs. and severance expenses in the quarter.
 On the recurring side, the main driver of the increase is payroll related.

 speaker